oknozor/toml-bombadil/README.md

 ### Overriding dot entries

-Let's say you are using [maven](https://maven.apache.org/) for several java projects, some of them are open source and some of them uses a corporate repository :
+Let's say you are using [maven](https://maven.apache.org/) for several java projects, some of them are open source, and some of them uses a corporate repository :

-let's assume your dotfiles are the following :
+let's assume your dotfiles have the following structure :

 ```shell script
 ~/bombadil-example